Reader, writer, movie enthusiast, cat lover, and oldies music fan.

-This was the pivotal turning point for the book series in a lot of ways, and it apples just as much to the film.
+Goblet of Fire was the pivotal turning point for the book series in a lot of ways, and it apples just as much to the film.
 The scale of the world really starts to open up.
-The young kids are growing into teenagers, and we see their character dynamics change as a result.
+The young kids are growing into teenagers, and we see the character dynamics change as a result.
 Among other things, it's where we see them start to become attracted to each other.
 It's the first film to deal with the sensitive subject of adolescent romance.

 Goblet of Fire is also much longer than any of the books before it.
 As a result, even for a lengthy two-and-a-half-hour film, it had to trim quite a lot out from the book, and thus the film moves along at a brisk pace.
 The filmmakers actually considered splitting it into two films, which would've been interesting to see.
 I'm torn about whether or not I feel they actually should have, though.
 No doubt there is a part of me that would've loved to have seen a two-part Goblet of Fire adaptation, and it is kind of a shame that so much of the book's content had to be left out.
 However, there is also a part of me that feels it might not have worked out as well as it did for Deathly Hallows.
-Keeping Goblet of Fire as one film was probably the right call.
-Still, it is kind of a shame that so much of the book's content had to be left out

 A Contest of Eternal Glory